 Join Multiple Tool

-The Join Multiple tool combines two or more inputs based on a commonality between the input tables.
+Use Join Multiple to combine 2 or more inputs based on a commonality between the input tables.
 By default, the tool outputs a full outer join.
-See Join Tool.
+Visit Join Tool for more information.

 - Select how to perform the Join.

-- Join by Record Position: Select this option when the input tables to be joined have the same field structure, and the data is joined by its position within the two tables.
+- Join by Record Position: Select this option when the input tables to be joined have the same field structure, and the data is joined by its position within the 2 tables.

-- Join by Specific Field: Select this option when the input tables have one or more field in common (such as an ID) and the data is joined based on the shared field.
+- Join by Specific Fields: Select this option when the input tables have one or more fields in common (like an ID) and the data is joined based on the shared field.

-- Select the join field to join on for each input using the related list.
-Designer automatically selects the join field for an input if the same field name was already selected for a different input.
+- Select the field to join on for each input via the provided dropdowns.
+Designer automatically selects the join field for an input if the same field name is already selected for another input.

-- If multiple join fields are desired, an additional row of join fields can be configured.
-Click on the drop down to choose additional join field per input.
+- If you want multiple join fields, you can configure an additional row of join fields.
+Select the dropdown to choose an additional join field per input.

-- To delete a join field, select the field to be removed and click the delete button on the right.
+- To delete a join field, select the field to remove and select the delete button (minus icon) on the right.

 - Allow All multidimensional Joins: The multidimensional join will occur with no error or warning reported.

-- Warn on multidimensional joins of more than 16 Records: A warning will be reported in the Results window that a multidimensional join has occurred.
+- Warn on multidimensional joins of more than 16 Records: A warning is reported in the Results window that a multidimensional join has occurred.

-- Error on multidimensional joins of more than 16 Records: An error will be reported in the Results window that a multidimensional join has occurred and downstream processing will stop.
+- Error on multidimensional joins of more than 16 Records: An error is reported in the Results window that a multidimensional join has occurred and downstream processing stops.